facebooktwittergooglediggredditpintereststumbleupon

 For those who will try to argue using the oft-cited example of colonists giving blankets to Indians to make them sick, I gladly point you to Michael Medved’s book, “The Ten Big Lies about America” where he exhaustively details where this lie originates from, and the truth of history.
 There is absolutely no evidence whatsoever that any European purposely tried to get Indians sick.
 This lie fits the liberal worldview that says Western Civilization is the cause of all evils, so it continues to be spread far and wide.

 So on this day, when we celebrate Columbus Day, I raise my glass to a great man that brought civilization to the Americas.
-Thank God it was Western Civilization and not the East, or the world might still be under the chains of slavery and intellectual darkness – both of which Western Civilization helped destroy on this Earth.
+Thank God it was Western Civilization and not the East, or the world might still be under the chains of slavery and intellectual darkness – both of which Western Civilization helped destroy on God’s green Earth.

 I encourage you to celebrate as well, in full gratitude to the God that sent Columbus to the Americas, and to the great American country that rose from that momentous discovery!